Power in Partnership: Co-Investing in Multifamily Syndications for Real Estate Success

-Jack Krupey: Thank you, brother.
-Thank you.
-Yeah, yeah, I love that stuff.
-That could be its own episode too.
-I actually, I flew New York to Singapore, 18 and a half hours using miles.
-That would be a $10, 000 ticket all for 85, 000, I think, Chase Sapphire ultimate rewards that I moved over.
-So yeah, 18 and a half hours was the longest flight ever been on so far.
-So that was...
+Jack Krupey: Yeah, I love that stuff.
+That could be an episode too.
+I actually, I flew in New York to Singapore in 18 and a half hours using miles.
+It would be a $10, 000 ticket, all for 85, 000 I think Chase Sapphire Ultimate Rewards that I moved over.
+So yeah, 18 and a half hours was the longest flight I've ever been on so far.
+Yeah, it was quite an experience.

-Nate Trunfio: Doesn't sound too pleasure, but if you want some information on any of the above, please find Jack and JKAM investments is you always dropping knowledge and adding value and just doing good by others, man.
-So appreciate you and we'll catch you soon.
+Nate Trunfio: It doesn't sound too pleasant, but if you want some information on any of the above, please find Jack and JKAM Investments.
+You're always dropping knowledge and adding value and just doing good by others, man.
+So appreciate you and I'll catch you soon.

 Jack Krupey: Thanks again for having me.

 Nate Trunfio: That's a wrap.
 Thanks again to Jack Krupey from JKAM.
 This was another great episode where we covered a lot of ground on all things real estate investing.
 Please make sure that you subscribe and download on your favorite platforms.
-Every Tuesday we'll drop a new episode with great guests, just like Jack in all things on The Real Estate of Things.
-You can always find it on our website, www. realestateofthings. co.
+Every Tuesday we'll drop a new episode with great guests, just like Jack.
+And all things on the Real Estate of Things, you can always find it on our website, www. realestateofthings. co.
 We will catch you next week for some more action.